- Admissions Process

 Veterans must also report any changes in registration by completing a Community College of Philadelphia Veterans Benefits Registration form and submitting it to the School Certifying Official in Enrollment Central on the ground level of the Bonnell Building.
 Changes include selecting additional courses, dropping a course, changing to a different course or withdrawing from school.

 All students except those receiving benefits under Chapters 31, 33 and 35 must report attendance on a monthly basis to the VA.
-Attendance should be reported the last day of each month by calling 1-888-442-4551 or on the Web at https://benefits.va.gov/gibill/ and selecting "Verify Attendance."
+Attendance should be reported the last day of each month by calling 1-888-442-4551 or by going online and selecting "Verify Attendance."

 All Chapter 31 Veterans need to be certified for their program of study by the local Veterans Administration Office.
 The local VA office address is: